zwbetz-gh/zwbetz/content/blog/why-is-my-gradle-build-in-docker-so-slow/index.md

 ---
-title: "Why is my gradle build in docker so slow?"
+title: "Why Is My Gradle Build in Docker So Slow?"
 date: 2020-02-26T00:00:00-05:00
 toc: false
 ---